A Message from the Chief Executive

 In light of the most recent Government advice regarding Covid-19 the Administrative Offices of TETB will be closed to the general public until further notice.
-Our Schools and Centres will remain closed to students/learners and the general public until the 19 April 2020.
+Our Schools and Centres will remain closed to students/learners and the general public until further notice.

 Ensuring the health and safety of our staff and minimising the risk of spread of infection is our utmost priority.
 This is a precautionary measure in the interest of safeguarding public health and we apologise for any inconvenience.